Chrissy265/MessagingApp-/README.md

 - Persistent storage using MySQL
 - Ability to send and recieve messages in real time
-- Automatic build and deployment with docker-compose -ability to set config file per environment includes MySQL and redis dependencies each running in a separate container
+- Automatic build and deployment with docker-compose
+	- ability to set config file per environment
+	- includes MySQL dependency running in a separate container (with a default DB creation script) or AWS RDS MySQL server can can connected to

 ##  Build and Deploy
 ### Backend: Golang server and MySQL setup